A Rare Treasure for Safari Aficionados—Discover Some of Africa’s Richest Wildlife Enclaves!

 Arrive in Lusaka, Zambia, where we meet our Expedition Leader.
 Our safari adventure begins with a flight by light aircraft to little-visited Kafue National Park, twice the size of Yellowstone.
 Upon arrival we transfer by road, or via road and mokoro (traditional dugout canoe; dependent on water levels), to remote Busanga Bush Camp on the Busanga Plains.
 This wide floodplain attracts a multitude of wildlife during the dry season, drawn to the pools left as the Lufupa River recedes.

 Days 2 & 3: Kafue National Park—Busanga Plains

 Spend two full days exploring the Busanga Plains in the heart of Kafue.
 The park has Zambia’s greatest species diversity with animals that are rare elsewhere in southern Africa, such as roan

 and the diminutive oribi.
 Herds of puku, lechwe, wildebeest and buffalo, as well as wild dog and cheetah, roam the plains, and our camp offers some of the best lion

 viewing in Africa.
 Birdlife is spectacular, too, with 400 species in residence.
 In this location

 we are led by specialist local guides whose intimate familiarity with the region unveils amazing wildlife sightings we would surely miss otherwise.
 In the evenings

 we return to our isolated camp on the plains, immersed in the vastness of the African wilderness.

-Bordering the Kalahari Desert on Zimbabwe’s western edge, Hwange is the largest and most legendary of Zimbabwe’s national parks.
+remote Little Makalolo Camp, one of the rare camps found within the park’s vast boundaries.
+Bordering the Kalahari Desert on Zimbabwe’s western edge, Hwange is Zimbabwe’s largest and most legendary national park.
 Its 5,600 square miles are comprised of predominantly desert sandveld

 that burrow nests into the sandy riverbanks.